tomhopper/blscrapeRplus/README.md

 1.1.0
 : BREAKING CHANGE.
 Changed date conversion; date column is now named `date` instead of `Date`, and dates will be set to first of the month instead of end of the month.

+1.1.1
+: Fixed an error related to the change from "`Date`" to "`date`."

 ## A Note on Versioning

 Versions will be in the form: *X.Y.Z*